-Campbell to sell fresh food business for about $500 mln to former executive: WSJ
+Campbell to sell fresh food unit for about $500 million to former executive: WSJ

 The company’s international unit, along with its fresh food business, has been up for sale since August after Campbell was pressured by investors to boost its profitability and stock performance.

 Earlier this year, Campbell said it expects to name buyers for Bolthouse Farms and its international business by the end of fiscal 2019.
-It had also agreed to sell salsa maker Garden Fresh Gourmet to a unit of Fountain of Health USA, which makes hummus, dips and prepared salads.
+The company also said it would sell salsa maker Garden Fresh Gourmet to a unit of Fountain of Health USA, which makes hummus, dips and prepared salads.

 Reporting by Aishwarya Venugopal in Bengaluru; Editing by James Emmanuel